.

 Accessories Page 5 - Exhaust pipes and systems

-This page is all about aftermarket exhaust systems from the Hayabusa.
+This page is all about aftermarket exhaust systems for the Hayabusa.
 Since I'm shopping for one for my new Hayabusa here's what I came out with.

 There are arguably two main types of exhaust systems you can get for the Hayabusa (or any other motorcycle) the easy slip-on replacement or the full exhaust system.